 Barbara Stanwyck has a brief smoking shot while wearing the big fur coat.

 This is a hefty chinchilla, judging by the size of the collar, which wraps around the back, almost as if it were an unused hood.

 Sadly, Lily’s main squeeze bank president meets an untimely end, and the results of all her dirty machinations crash down around her.

 On the one hand, the tacked-on ending designed to get past the New York State Censorship Board is pretty much a substantial betrayal of everything the film was to that point.
-On the other hand… there’s like another full minute of Barbara Stanwyck in a full length chinchilla coat… So, I’m calling it even.
+On the other hand, there’s another full minute of Barbara Stanwyck in a full-length chinchilla coat… So, I’m calling it even.

 Baby Face joins a strong second tier of Stanwyck films with great furs.
 While not everything she did is worthy of inclusion on its own, this one and a few others are, such as Breakfast for Two and Lady of Burlesque.
-The ratio is fairly solid, a good 8 minutes of fur in a film that ran a little long for the time and was from the early 30’s as well.
-The film was Warner Bros. response to the film Red Headed Woman, staring Jean Harlow and also notable for the fur fashions within.
+The ratio is fairly solid, a good 8 minutes of fur in a film that ran a little long for the time and was from the early ’30s as well.
+The film was Warner Bros.’s response to the film Red-Headed Woman, starring Jean Harlow and also notable for the fur fashions within.

 Fur Runtime: approx 8 minutes

 On-Screen Fur Ratio: 11%